grea09/color/doc/article.jfpda16.md

 ---
-title: "LOLLIPOP: Generating and using proper plan and negative refinements for online partial order planning"
+title: "LOLLIPOP: Generating and using an operator graph and negative refinements for online partial order planning"
 author:
     - Antoine Gréa
     - Samir Aknine
     - Laëtitia Matignon
-institute: Université de Lyon, CNRS\\Université Lyon 1, LIRIS, UMR5205, F-69622, France \\`prenom.nom@univ-lyon1.fr`
+institute: Université de Lyon, CNRS\\Université Claude Bernard Lyon 1 , LIRIS, UMR5205, F-69622, France \\`prenom.nom@univ-lyon1.fr`
-tags: [POP, Partial Order Planning, PSP Plan-Space Planning, POCL, Partial Order Causal Link, automated planning, planning, negative refinements, proper plan, partial plan]
+tags: [POP, Partial Order Planning, PSP Plan-Space Planning, POCL, Partial Order Causal Link, automated planning, planning, negative refinements, operator graph, partial plan]
 abstract: |
-    In recent years, automated planning domain has mainly focused on performances and advances in state space planning to improve scalability.
-That orientation shadows other less efficient ways of doing like Partial Order Planning (POP) that has the advantage to be much more flexible.
+    In recent years, the field of automatic planning has mainly focused on performances and advances in state space planning to improve scalability.
+That orientation shadows other less efficient ways of planning like Partial Order Planning (POP) that has the advantage to be much more flexible.
     This flexibility allows these planners to take incomplete plans as input and to refine them into an optimized solution for the problem.
 This paper presents a set of mechanisms, called aLternative Optimization with partiaL pLan Injection Partial Ordered Planning (LOLLIPOP), that adapts the classical POP algorithm.
 The aim is to obtain a high plan quality while allowing fast online re-planning.
-Our algorithm builds a proper plan from the domain compilation that gives information on the possible behavior of operators.
-A safe proper plan is generated at initialization and used as LOLLIPOP's input to reduce the overhead of the initial subgoal backchaining.
+Our algorithm builds an operator graph from the domain compilation that gives information on the possible behavior of operators.
+A safe operator graph is generated at initialization and used as LOLLIPOP's input to reduce the overhead of the initial subgoal backchaining.
 We prove that the use of these new mechanisms keeps POP sound and complete.

 style: jfpda